 Think back to all the times you’ve felt jealous and could have completely lost it when someone did something that annoyed you.
 What was it that annoyed you?
 Was it because they enjoyed success?

-Did you experience a moment in your childhood where this happened to you?
-Perhaps someone was chosen as the winner or did well in a task, and you were overlooked, despite having tried your best?
+Did you experience a moment in your childhood when this happened to you?
+Perhaps someone was chosen as the winner or did well in a task, and you were overlooked despite having tried your best?
 How did that feel when you were a child?
 Could you celebrate with that child?

 Probably not.

 In your journal, write a short note to that child-you, explaining that you see them, you value them, and they are enough as they are.
-It’s okay to let go of envy and jealousy and any other feelings that trigger your narcissism to flare.
+It’s okay to let go of envy, jealousy, and any other feelings that trigger your narcissism to flare.

-Whatever the trigger is, trace it back to the beginning and find out why it sets you off.
-Now, diffuse it by reminding yourself you are enough and successful in your own right.
+Whatever the trigger, trace it back to the beginning and find out why it sets you off.
+Now, diffuse it by reminding yourself that you are enough and successful in your own right.

 9. Fake It Till You Feel It